🎯 Is it possible to apply DTF on any fabric?

 ❌ Garments with waterproof coatings.

-❌ Very elastic fabrics (such as tights or garments made of 100% Lycra).
+❌ Very stretchy fabrics (such as tights or garments made of 100% lycra).

 Having said that, what should you be clear about regarding DTF in textiles?